Tutorials

 .

 Finally, we’ll want to deploy our new resolvers.
-As before, we can check our work by using a branch deployment:
+As we did earlier, we can check our work by using a branch deployment:

 $ chalk apply --branch tutorial